Hot6ix/MyApplication/README.md

 # SimpleWiFiChanger
-A simple application that scan wifi and connect better wifi automatically it was written in Kotlin
+A simple application that scan wifi and connect better wifi automatically

+It was written in Kotlin

 When you execute app, it requests permission for scan and change wifi.